NBOMe Addiction: Side Effects, Detox, Withdrawal, and Treatment

 The cost of a sober living home is generally very affordable compared to other living options, and many sober living homes offer scholarships for rehab alumni.
 Generally, the cost of a sober living home will vary depending on factors like its location, amenities, rooming options, the recovery services offered, and more.

-Aftercare programs are also helpful for people who are new to recovery or who are going through a transitional phase in life and need extra support to stay sober.
+Aftercare programs are also helpful for people who are new to recovery and just completed an NBOMe treatment program or who are going through a transitional phase in life and need extra support to stay sober.
 Aftercare treatment consists of a series of outpatient group therapy sessions that provide an open and safe space to talk about recovery-related issues.

 Clients enrolled in aftercare receive support from their peers and addiction treatment specialists and have the opportunity to provide support to others as well.

-NBOMe abuse and addiction have the potential to ruin your life or even take it completely.
+NBOMe addiction and abuse have the potential to ruin your life or even take it completely.
 If you’re struggling with synthetic drug abuse, there is help available and full recovery is possible.
-Please call Nova Recovery Center at (512) 605-2955 to start your recovery journey today.
+Please call Nova Recovery Center at (888) 428-1501 to learn more about NBOMe treatment options and to start your recovery journey today.

 - Gender-specific treatment